psteinb/Cpp-from-Python/PITCHME.md

 static struct PyModuleDef mymathmodule = {
    PyModuleDef_HEAD_INIT,
    “mymath", /* name of module */
-   "My documentation of mymath“,
-   /* module documentation, may be NULL */
-   -1, /* size of per-interpreter module state,
+   "My documentation of mymath“, /* docstring, may be NULL */ -1, /* size of per-interpreter module state,
-          or -1 if the module keeps
-          state in global variables. */
+          or -1 if the module keeps state in global variables. */ MyMethods
-   MyMethods
 };